Magnetic shark repellent: Recent findings

-Craig O’Connell, previously a partner with Sharkdefense, completed his Master's Thesis at Coastal Carolina University with regards to magnetic shark repellents as selective shark bycatch reduction devices.
-His studies involved Southern Stingrays (D. americana), adults nurse sharks (G. cirratum), blacktip sharks (C. limbatus), adult lemon sharks (N. brevirostris), and Atlantic Sharpnose sharks (R. terranovae) and showed a reduction of shark catch on demersal longlines and rod-and-reel studies.
-Craig is currently a PhD student at U Mass Dartmouth, continuing shark magnetoreception studies.

 In 1995 researchers found that sharks have a heightened sensitivity to low frequency electrical fields, at a close range.
-This helped with the development of technologies like SharkShield, which is a product that is used for various water-sport activities (such as surfing) that emits a 3-D electronic field that surrounds person who is using it.
+This helped with the development of technologies like SharkShield, which is a product that is used for various water-sport activities (such as surfing) that emits a 3D electronic field that surrounds person who is using it.
 The closer a shark is to the SharkShield, the more likely the shark is to turn away in discomfort.

-In 2008, the Department of Primary Industries and Fisheries (DPI&F) and James Cook University, Australia, reported success with permanent magnets in captive studies with grey reef sharks, hammerheads, sharp-nosed sharks, blacktip sharks, sawfish and the critically endangered spear tooth shark.
+In 2008, the Department of Primary Industries and Fisheries (DPI&F) and James Cook University, Australia, reported success with permanent magnets in captive studies with grey reef sharks, hammerheads, sharp-nosed sharks, blacktip sharks, sawfish and the critically endangered speartooth shark.

 In 2011, the first test of a permanent magnet repellent on a Great White shark was successfully conducted in South Africa with Chris Fallows and Craig O'Connell (SharkDefense).
 The test was successful, with the shark flinching despite feeding stimulus present, and was featured on Great White Invasion on Discovery Channel's Shark Week.

 In 2018 independent tests were carried out on five Shark Repellent technologies using Great white sharks.
-Only Shark Shield’s Ocean Guardian Freedom+ Surf showed measureable results, with encounters reduced from 96% to 40%.
+Only Shark Shield's Ocean Guardian Freedom+ Surf showed measureable results, with encounters reduced from 96% to 40%.
 SharkBanz bracelet & SharkBanz surf leash, which utilises magnetic shark repellent technology, showed no measureable effect on reducing shark attacks.
 The study was undertaken in an oceanic setting and attracted sharks to the research vessels with berley.

+In 2021, a study was done to test the effectiveness of magnets as repellant for sand tiger sharks compared to pulsed magnetic fields (PMFs).
+Researchers' used a variety of foods to attract sharks.
+When participants brought the magnet, there were no observed changes in the sharks' behaviors.
+However, when PMFs were introduced, they affected shark behavior both near (<2m) and far (>2m).

 Publications

-PUBLISHED

-O’Connell, C.P., D.C.
+O'Connell, C.P., D.C.
 Abel, and E.M.
 Stroud.
 2011.
 Analysis of permanent magnets as elasmobranch bycatch reduction devices in hook-and-line and longline trials.
 Fish.
 Bull.
 109(4): 394–401.

-O’Connell, C.P., S.H.
+O'Connell, C.P., S.H.
 Gruber, D.C.
 Abel, E.M.
 Stroud. and P.H.
 Rice.
 2011.
 The responses of juvenile lemon sharks, Negaprion brevirostris, to a magnetic barrier.
 Ocean Coast.
 Manag.
 54(3): 225–230.